peterballard/prmake/README.md

 3. Go to the directory containing the source files.
 4. type `python setup.py install`

-If for someone reason this does not work, download the file `prmake`, ensure that it is executable (`chmod a+x prmake`), and move it to somewhere in your `PATH`.
+If for someone reason this does not work, there is a manual workaround:
+1. Download the file `prmake`.
+2. Ensure that it is executable (`chmod a+x prmake`).
+3. Move it to somewhere in your `PATH`.

 Usage - prmake syntax
 ---------------------